Medication Search - Envarsus PA

 Print

-How does the Envarsus PA medication work?
+How does Envarsus PA work?
 What will it do for me?

 Tacrolimus belongs to the class of medications called immunosuppressants.
 It is used in addition to other medications to prevent the body’s rejection of an allogeneic (from a donor) transplanted kidney, liver, or heart or treat the body’s rejection of a transplanted kidney or liver.